devmeng/aspectj-plugin/README.md

 That was the meaning of aspectj-plugin existence.
 **And take consideration of difference of application and library, plugin has judged the type of variant, so you can use it anywhere (module of application or library)**
 ## How to use
-First, you should clone this repsoitory and put the directory in your android project, and then config the aspectj-plugin repsoitory in your project's root **build.gradle** or **settings.gradle**
+First, you should clone this repository and put the directory in your android project, and then config the aspectj-plugin repository in your project's root **build.gradle** or **settings.gradle**
 ```groovy
 repsoitory{
      maven{ url uri("$rootDir/aspectj-plugin")} //or locate to "https://github.com/devmeng/aspectj-plugin/tree/master"